-M: C Extremely few or no movement of color 0: 0 responses are given.
-This indicates little 0: 1 affective liveliness and venturing.
-There 1: 0 is mention of a weakness of willing to 1: 1 enter into communication with things and others on an affective level.
+- 0 : 0responses are given.
+This indicates little - $\begin{array}{cccc} 0 & : & 1 \\ 1 & : & 0 \end{array}$ affective liveliness and venturing.
+There - is mention of a weakness of willing to

+1 : 1 enter into communication with things and others on an affective level.
 The child really lived experiences relationships intellectually.
 This is the depressed person and this has a restraining influence on actualizing the cognitive modes.
 Where here there arises an increase in DS responses paired with unusually high W+ and F+% this also indicates a conscious working against aggression.